SonalSinha237/Rock_Paper_Scissor_plus_game/README.md

 Hey there!! :wave:

-This is our same good old game Stone-Paper-Scissor with a little addition. :smiley:
+This is our same good old game Rock-Paper-Scissor with a little addition. :smiley:

 Here, we also have lizard and spock along with the other three.
 Hence the 5 options.